condo in thailand

 Being by the beach is a huge draw, especially for retirees who are looking to avoid the big city lifestyle that comes with Bangkok.

-A popular location in Pattaya is in the central Pattaya area since it has a panoramic sea view, and is close to walking street, and Central Festival.
-Condo prices in this area are comparable to Bangkok.
+A popular location in Pattaya is in the central Pattaya area since it has a panoramic sea view, and is close to walking street and Central Festival.
+You can expect to pay at least 3.5 million baht for a one-bedroom condo.

 Chiang Mai